Muhammad Abdullah Warraich

 Muhammad Abdullah Warraich is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023 and again from 2024 to present.

-He was newly-elected Leader of the Opposition in Punjab Assembly, in 2002 also served as Member of the House to till 2013.
+He was newly-elected Leader of the Opposition in Punjab Assembly, in 2002 also served as Member of the House till 2013.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) from Constituency PP-29 (Gujrat-II) in the 2018 Pakistani general election.

 On 21 February 2023, after the dissolution of the Provincial Assembly, Warraich, along with former Chief Minister Chaudhry Pervaiz Elahi and eight other former PML(Q) MPAs, joined the Pakistan Tehreek-e-Insaf (PTI).